What is Ductless Mini-Split?

-- Variable Refrigerant Flow, or VRF technology, is equipment that routes 2 and 3-pipe refrigerant circuits from one outdoor unit to multiple indoor units (or zones) and is capable of providing heating and cooling at the same time as different zones require.
+- Ductless Mini-Split, or DMS technology, is equipment that routes 2 and 3-pipe refrigerant circuits from one outdoor unit to multiple indoor units (or zones) and can be capable of providing heating and cooling at the same time as different zones require.

-- VRF systems routinely operate at partial loads in the range of 30 to 70% which provides more consistent indoor temperatures and humidity levels as well as provides energy efficiency.
+- DMS systems routinely operate at partial loads in the range of 30 to 70% which provides more consistent indoor temperatures and humidity levels as well as provides energy efficiency.

-Because of this part-load capability, VRF systems are as efficient, and often more efficient, than commercial chiller/boiler systems while at the same time offering much greater design flexibility and much more usable square footage.
+Because of this part-load capability, DMS systems are as efficient, and often more efficient than commercial chiller/boiler systems while at the same time offering much greater design flexibility and much more usable square footage.

 - Efficient –similar or better than chillers, 180% as efficient as standard splits and RTU’s